 Diedre can be reached via email here.

 Brother Todd van Alstyne is a Life Professed Anglican Dominican Friar serving the Episcopal Diocese of Louisiana.
-He is a retreat leader, spiritual director, and Chaplain/Religion teacher at St. Andrew's School.
+He is a retreat leader, spiritual director, pilgrimage guide, St Nicholas impersonator, and Chaplain/Religion teacher at St. Andrew's School.
 He is a graduate of Kuyper College, the Jerusalem University College and Princeton Theological Seminary.

-Br Todd serves the diocese primarily in his preaching ministry which is what his Order is all about.
+Br Todd serves the diocese primarily in his preaching ministry which is what his the Dominican Order is all about.
 He typically preaches at St. Andrew's the second Sunday of the month.
+He is the Prior of the Meister Eckhart about of the Anglican Dominicans which covers the South of the United States.
 He serves on the Diocese of Louisiana's Executive Board and the Commission on Ministry.
-Br Todd is also the Director of Advent House, a ministry of Spiritual Direction and Resources baased at Christ Church Cathedral.
+Br Todd is also the Director of Advent House, a ministry of Spiritual Direction and Resources for the People and Clergy of the Diocese of Louisiana based at Christ Church Cathedral.

 Br Todd is married to Tim, a Case Manager for St. Thomas Community Health Center in New Orleans.
-They live in Uptown with their cat, Guillaume and two chickens: Daisy and Violet.
+They live the 7th Ward with their cat, Guillaume and two chickens: Daisy and Violet.

 Br Todd serves St. Andrew's as Business Manager.